addresscloud/rasterio-lambda-layer/README.md

 > RasterIO Python Module as AWS Lambda Layer

-This Docker script packages rasterio for use as an AWS Lambda layer.
-Upload the zip file to an S3 bucket to create a layer.
-Builds on [this work](https://blog.mapbox.com/aws-lambda-python-magic-e0f6a407ffc6?gi=b5c72b8b25f6) by Vincent Sarago at Mapbox.
+Upload the zip file to an S3 bucket to create a layer (see [Usage](#usage)).
+You can optionally use the Docker script to build the package from scratch.
+Extends [this work](https://blog.mapbox.com/aws-lambda-python-magic-e0f6a407ffc6?gi=b5c72b8b25f6) by Vincent Sarago at Mapbox.

 ## Table of Contents